publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptII/m__us_usc_t8_s1187.md

             (A) __In general__

                 If the Attorney General determines at the end of the probationary period described in paragraph (1)(B) that the program country placed in probationary status under such paragraph has failed to develop a machine-readable passport program as required by section  <sup>\[3\]</sup>  <sup><sup> 3 So in original.
-Probably should be “subsection”. </sup></sup>  (c)(2)(C) of this section, or has a disqualification rate of 2 percent or more, the Attorney General shall terminate the designation of the country as a program country.
+Probably should be “subsection”. </sup></sup>  (c)(2)(C), or has a disqualification rate of 2 percent or more, the Attorney General shall terminate the designation of the country as a program country.
 If the Attorney General determines that the program country has developed a machine-readable passport program and has a disqualification rate of less than 2 percent, the Attorney General shall redesignate the country as a program country.

             (B) __Effective date__

                 A termination of the designation of a country under subparagraph (A) shall take effect on the first day of the first fiscal year following the fiscal year in which the determination under such subparagraph is made.
-Until such date, nationals of the country shall remain eligible for a waiver under subsection (a) of this section.
+Until such date, nationals of the country shall remain eligible for a waiver under subsection (a).

         (3) __Nonapplicability of certain provisions__